Accelerating Recommender Model ETL with a Streaming FPGA-GPU Dataflow: Evaluation

-\textsc{Piper} supports the deployment of independent pipelines on the same device for either higher parallelism or to support different use cases simultaneously.
-For this, it leverages the dynamic regions provided by Coyote and uses them as wrappers for each pipeline, enabling spatial parallelism.
-This also provides better scalability.
-For instance, the Alveo V80 card \cite{alveo_v80} supports up to 800 Gbit/s network throughput, which can be exploited by running multiple pipelines in a single board.
+\textsc{PipeRec} supports the deployment of independent pipelines on the same device to enable higher parallelism or to serve different use cases simultaneously.
+We adjust the interface of dynamic regions provided by Coyote \cite{korolija2020abstractions}, which act as wrappers around each pipeline and enable spatial parallelism, thereby improving scalability.
+For instance, the Alveo V80 card \cite{alveo_v80} supports up to 800 Gbit/s of network throughput, which can be fully exploited by running multiple lightweight pipelines on a single board.

-We explore such a configuration using Pipeline I with Dataset II, which comprises 504 dense features and 42 sparse features.
-We deploy different numbers of MiniPipes, 1, 2, 4, or 7, where 7 is the maximum number of dynamic regions possible given the size of the design (limited by the number of AXI streams).
-Figure \ref{fig:multi_client} shows the maximum achievable throughput against the data loading speed and the resource utilization.
-The throughput scales linearly when increasing the number of MiniPipes to 4 with a natural nearly linear increase in resources.
-The existing prototype can run up to 7 MiniPipes concurrently (with the frequency downgraded to 135MHz, which still allows to match the bandwidth available on the networks and the PCIe side, see below).
+To demonstrate \textsc{PipeRec}'s scalability, we evaluate its ability to linearly scale performance through the deployment of multiple pipelines.
+Specifically, we experiment with Pipeline I and Dataset II, which comprises 504 dense features and 42 sparse features.
+We deploy 1, 2, 4, and 7 pipelines, with 7 being the maximum number of dynamic regions fitting in the board we use for the prototype.
+Figure~\ref{fig:multi_pipeline} shows the resulting throughput, data loading speed, and resource utilization.
+The throughput scales linearly up to 4 pipelines, accompanied by a nearly linear increase in resource usage.
+Our prototype supports up to 7 concurrently running pipelines, albeit at a reduced clock frequency of 150MHz, which still matches the available network and PCIe bandwidth.